se-for-sci/se-for-sci.github.io/content/week5/typing.md

 Ignoring the old style syntax (it should say
 `Item "None" of "list[str] | None"`), it did find the problem.
-If someone does not pass `prefix=`, our function will not work - it will try to iterate over None, which throws an error!
-We might have forgotten to add a test case for this, but MyPy can detect it.
+If someone does not pass `prefix=`, our function will try to iterate over None, which throw a runtime error!
+Even without a test case for using the default argument, MyPy can detect it as problematic.

 The fix is simple - just use `for prefix in prefixes or []:`.
 Once we learn about Protocols, another fix would be to replace the `list[str]` with something that allows tuples too, then `()` could be a default argument instead of allowing `None`.
-Note: never make a _list_ a default argument - the list is bound when the function is created, so any mutation on it will mutate the default argument itself!
+Note: never make a _list or dictionary_ (`[]` or `{}`) a default argument - the object is bound when the function is created, so any mutation on the default argument will mutate the default argument itself!

 ### Escape hatch